deneha/azure-guidance/best-practices-api-implementation.md

 	A client application can issue a request to retrieve 30 orders starting at offset 50 by using the URI _http://www.adventure-works.com/api/orders?limit=30&offset=50_.

-	> **Tip**: Avoid enabling client applications to specify query strings that result in a URI that is more than 2000 characters long.
+	> [AZURE.TIP] Avoid enabling client applications to specify query strings that result in a URI that is more than 2000 characters long.
 Many web clients and servers cannot handle URIs that are this long.

 <a name="considerations-for-maintaining-responsiveness"></a>
 ## Considerations for maintaining responsiveness, scalability, and availability